earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R04-spreadsheet-data-r.md

 you important a text file or spreadsheet into R using the functions `read.csv()` or `read.table()`.

-## Extracting / Specifying "columns" By Name
+## Extracting / specifying "columns" by name

 You can extract just one single column from your data.frame using the `$` symbol followed by the name of the column (or the column header):